 Moreover, babies with birth injuries are often enrolled in Early Intervention (EI) programs and provided with numerous therapies to help them maximize their skills and development.
 These include physical therapy (to help with gross motor skills), occupational therapy (to help with fine motor skills), speech therapy (to help with communication and/or swallowing difficulties), and other therapies as needed.

-Trusted legal help for children with HIE, cerebral palsy, and other birth Injuries
+Attorneys helping children with HIE, cerebral palsy, and other birth injuries

-At Reiter & Walsh ABC Law Centers, we focus solely on birth injury.
+At ABC Law Centers (Reiter & Walsh, P.C.), we focus solely on birth injury.
 We have been advocating for children since our inception in 1997.
-Our attorneys and in-house medical staff have helped families throughout the country obtain compensation for lifelong treatment, therapy, and a secure future.
+Our Michigan-based attorneys and in-house medical staff have helped families throughout the country obtain compensation for lifelong treatment, therapy, and a secure future.

 We can also handle FTCA cases involving military medical malpractice and federally-funded clinics.